ellierutherford/HotelBookingSystem/Diary_Matt.md

 -----

 THis is going great, the room Assets and types make sense now and we're ready to consider when they can be booked.
+Getting a record down now of when the rooms are occupied.
+Had to make one more interface, but nothing too bad.
+Very happy with the day's progress.
 -----